LayerZero-Labs/devtools/README.md

 - Erase the original snapshot file and run the test.
 The snapshot will be recreated and the diff should only show your expected changes
 - Run the tests from within the affected package with `-u` flag.
 This will update the snapshots.

 For some packages the snapshot output depends on environment variables and other factors.
-For example the `io-utils` tests for printers have different output based on whether the active shell is`TTY` orwhether the `CI` environment variable is set and non-empty.
+For example the `io-devtools` tests for printers have different output based on whether the active shell is`TTY` orwhether the `CI` environment variable is set and non-empty.

 If you encounter errors when running these tests, just set the environment variable before running the test: